 Bitterness is one of the five basic tastes, along with sweet, salty, sour, and umami.
 Bitterness is often associated with items such as coffee, dark chocolate, and herbal liqueurs like Campari orFernet.
 The sensation is produced from the polyphenols present in extra virgin olive oil and is considered a positive attribute if balanced by fruity and pungent flavors.

 Pungency is often experienced in the throat and can produce a spicy sensation similar to

-Beyond the taste of an oil, there is the physical sensation that it produces in your mouth.
-A fresh oil should feel smooth and as it warms in your mouth have a thin viscosity.
+Beyond the taste of oil olive, there is the physical sensation that it produces in your mouth.
+Fresh olive oil should feel smooth and as it warms in your mouth have a thin viscosity.
 If an oil feels thick or greasy in your mouth, it is often an indication of rancidity.
 Some oils with large amounts of polyphenols can create a drying sensation known as astringency.
 This can be similar to green tea or biting into an unripe persimmon.
 Small amounts of astringency are considered a positive olive oil attribute and often come along with green fruit flavors.